raum-dellamorte/susolver-rust/README.md

 It works!  ~~It only does simple elimination at the moment, but it's a working sudoku solver written in Rust!
 It should be able to solve any Sudoku marked as 'Easy'.~~

-It now does simple elimination and Hidden Singles.
+~~It now does simple elimination and Hidden Singles.
 This was enough to solve the "Hard" puzzle I through at it.
-Remaining strategies will be an ever growing pain.
+Remaining strategies will be an ever growing pain.~~

+Working Strategies:
+- Hidden Singles
+- Naked Pairs and Triplets
+- Hidden Pairs and Triplets (Triplets not tested but should work)

 **Road Map:** Check out [The Sudoku Wiki](http://www.sudokuwiki.org/sudoku.htm) for all the horrific strategies I have to teach a machine to do.
 I write all my sudoku solving functions based on the descriptions of strategies listed there.
 Also, I need to be able to select available puzzle files instead of hard coding which puzzle to load, a way of entering a puzzle from within the program and saving it, and a GUI to make both of those things easier for the user.
 Also, I *could* make it a library for use in Python and Ruby or whatever.